DevVietRaKhoi/kata/week0002/README.md

 # Week 0002

 This week we will practice loops and basic printing to STDOUT.
-You are encourage to provide parameters for your function.
+You are encouraged to provide parameters for your function.

 ## Spiral